-Sometimes I worry about how my mental health issues affect my ability to parent my children – and then I look at them and see how tolerant and kind and caring and understanding they are towards others.
-It's then that I remember I've still done a good job!
+"Sometimes I worry about how my mental health problems affect my ability to parent my children – and then I look at them and see how tolerant, kind, caring and understanding they are towards others.
+It's then that I remember I've still done a good job!"

-This information was published in August 2016.
-We will revise it in 2019.
+This information was published in April 2019.
+We will revise it in 2022.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.